+Field Value

-Field Value Op (Operator) Define an AND or OR operator between two conditions. () Select the appropriate number of brackets according to the number of conditions set for the Transition / Iteration.
+Op (Operator) Define an AND or OR operator between two conditions.

+() Select the appropriate number of brackets according to the number of conditions set for the Transition.

 Variable Select the Variable from the drop down list.

+Select an operator:

+Comp (Comparator) = "is equal to"

+!= "is different from" (not equal)

+"is greater than"

+< "lower than"

+<= "lower or equals than"

+>= "greater or equals than"

-Select an operator: Comp (Comparator) = "is equal to" != "is different from" (not equal) Value Select the desired value that corresponds to the above Variable selected from the drop down list.
+Value Select the desired value that corresponds to the above Variable selected from the drop down list.
 A user-defined value can also be entered if the selected Variable is of the Character String type.